-An alternative test involves putting, say, a truck behind the barrier, but then when the barrier is removed, a duck is there.
+An alternative test involves putting, say, a truck behind the barrier, but when the barrier is removed, a duck is there.
 In such cases the babies show less surprise and need to be much older before they realise something is ‘wrong’.
 In other words conservation of number is more primitive than conservation of form [De97].
 The frog prince’s transformation is not a surprise at all for a very young baby!
-This is of course very sensible for a developing baby: a single object, such as a stick or a mother’s face looks different from moment to moment as it moves, catches different light, or when the mother smiles.
-We have to learn over time which differences are simply ones of perspective and which really represent different things.
+This is of course very sensible for a developing baby: a single object, such as a toy or a mother’s face, looks different from moment to moment as it moves, catches different light, or when the mother smiles.
+We have to learn over time which differences are simply differences of perspective and which really represent different things.

 Not only is the feel of an object a strong part of its aesthetic appeal, but likewise the way we act on an object expresses our own emotions.
 When we are upset we may slam doors or clatter cutlery.
 And not only doors and cutlery, have you ever kicked your car or thumped the keys on your computer.
-Of course such displays of emotion can be unfortunate if we actually dent the car or break the computer, but they can be an important part of expressing ourselves, and something we can use in design.
+Of course such displays of emotion can be unfortunate if we actually dent the car or break the computer, but they are an important part of expressing ourselves, and something we can use in design.

-Alternatively the users expressive actions can be deliberately sensed in order to use that emotion as part of the device’s behaviour.
+Alternatively the user’s expressive actions can be deliberately sensed in order to use that emotion as part of the device’s behaviour.
 For example, researchers at Glasgow Caledonian University used the fact that gamepad buttons include pressure sensors.
 They hypothesised that the pressure with which a button is pressed will give an indication of the level of arousal, and indeed found that increasing the difficulty of the game increased average button pressure [SB03].

 This form of implicit detection of mood was used in the design of the Key Table as part of the Equator ‘curious home’ [GB07].
 This was a small table placed just inside the door where people would put their keys when coming in.
 The force with which they put them down was measured, from gentle placement to slamming them down.
-Behind the table was a small picture frame with a small motor.
-If the keys were put down hard the picture frame would move slightly almost as if they were slammed with enough force to shake the whole house.
-People were left to interpret as they liked, the angle of the picture.
+Behind the table was a picture frame with a small motor.
+If the keys were put down hard the picture frame would move slightly, almost as if they were slammed with enough force to shake the whole house.
+People were left to interpret as they liked the angle of the picture.

 Fig. 7.2 The emotionally expressive Key Table [SB03].